 - Get yourself a yearly planner or a calendar.
 Keep it handy in your study area so that you can see it at a glance.
 Write important dates, your assignment deadlines and exam schedules into your planner.
 It is a good idea to write each task in a differently coloured pen.
 Estimate the time you will need to complete each task.
 Write a start date for each assignment into your planner.

 - Use a diary with a timetable for weekly planning – many tertiary institutions provide diaries for students and they also contain important information.
 Write in every commitment across the whole week (for example, your classes, travel to and from your tertiary institution, meal times, part-time work, social engagements with family and friends, and regular sport).
 Include your start dates for each assignment in your diary.
 Then assess each day and find empty time slots that you can devote to study.
 Write these in.

 - Don’t worry if unexpected events cause you to miss a study period.
 Your planner is only a guide.
 Be flexible in your approach and reschedule your study period.

 - Discover your learning style and experiment with study techniques to find out what works best for you.
 That way you will get the most out of your study time.
 Ask yourself questions such as, ‘Am I a morning or evening person?’ and ‘Where do I study best?’.

-- Be assertive and learn to say no – it can help to prevent you over-committing your time.
+- Be assertive and learn to say ‘no’ – it can help you to prevent over-committing your time.

 - Have some exam strategies in place and ways to deal with exam stress.
 Exam periods call for a different time-management approach as you revise and prepare for final assessments.
 Managing your time throughout the semester is one of the best long-term exam strategies.